Alcaro/misctoys/zeus.md

 Notably absent buildings: None.
 You have everything you need, including every natural resource except silver.
 Oddly enough, the story acts as if you don't have bronze or orichalc.
 Advice:
 &nbsp; You have plenty of space, but in inconvenient shapes, and you also have a lot of goals that require a lot of space: population 5000, elite housing, Hippodrome, and several Sanctuaries and Pyramids.
 Luckily, many are unnecessary after their respective episodes; the Forge of Hephaestus, the elite housing, and the Citadel of Poseidon can be removed after their respective episodes (though you'll need Atalanta several times, so keep Artemis' Menagerie).
 &nbsp; The Hippodrome fits best on the circle landmass around the central mountain.
-Note that only 44% of possible starting locations for the Hippodrome will work; the other 56% will get stuck around the southwest corner, and you'll have to try another location.
+Note that only 44% of possible starting locations for the Hippodrome will work; the other 56% will get stuck around the southwest corner, and you'll have to shift everything one tile and try again.
 Other than that, it doesn't matter which of the start locations you choose; while the maximum Hippodrome length is different, there's no difference between a 70 or 80 stades Hippodrome.

 Colony: Evenesteus
 Advice: